plbrault/weasleyjs/README.md

 =================================================================================================

 This is a JavaScript dependency injection container so tremendously simple, it might actually not deserve to be called a dependency injection container.
-It serves at least two purposes:
+It serves at least three purposes:

-  1) Avoiding direct coupling between modules and their dependencies
+  1) Avoiding direct coupling between modules and their dependencies;
+  2) Being able to easily swap dependencies programmatically;
-  2) Making everything easily mockable for testing
+  3) Making everything easily mockable for testing.

 This is a work in progress, and might still contain a few bugs.
 Be aware that future releases might not follow strict [semver](http://semver.org/) until version `1.0.0` is reached.